 The City of Bloomington will aim to capitalize on the talent and intelligence attracted by the City's educational institutions and its proximity to NSWC Crane by cultivating Bloomington's emerging tech and startup scene, by pursuing programs to leverage these institutions' intellectual property, and by pursuing strategies to increase wage growth, including initiatives proposed by the Mayor's 2017 Wage Growth Task Force.
 Bloomington needs jobs that will not only encourage its graduates to stay in Bloomington and recruit outside talent, but also enable all workers to earn a livable wage.
-In the next 20 years, we aim to strengthen and spread Bloomington's reputation as an excellent place to live, work, and play.
+By 2040, it should be common knowledge that Bloomington is an excellent place to live, work, and play.